Bridging the employment gap for adults living with disabilities

 • We laugh together.
 We try to cheer each other up, calm down when you’re mad, calm down when you’re sad.
 Be brave, be yourself.
 You don’t have to be anybody but yourself here.

-Sarah L., Former NW Works Participant
+Sarah L., Former NW Works Service Recipient

 • What all of us here […] want is to somehow be able to lift this burden from the shoulders of our friends who come to NW Works every day.
 To allow them access to their dreams to be happy, to have a fulfilling life.
 To feel important, to have purpose, to be self-reliant.
 To have a social life if that’s what they want, and to feel valued: as friends, colleagues, and members of the community.